Jordyn Woods Stuns In Skintight Leggings, A Denim Corset Top, And Designer Boots

 As of this writing, Jordyn’s photo has been liked over 430,000 times.

-The style star’s fans clearly enjoyed seeing her wear leggings as part of a sexy and chic ensemble, but they also love it when she sports leggings as workout wear.
+The style star’s fans clearly enjoyed seeing her wear leggings as part of her sexy and chic ensemble, but they also love it when she sports leggings as workout wear.
 As previously reported by The Inquisitr, Jordyn’s Instagram followers had an enthusiastic response to a video of the fitness enthusiast rocking a similar pair of leggings during one of her intense sweat sessions at the gym.